rapid7/javascript-style-guide/README.md

   - [13.2](#13.2) <a name='13.2'></a> Use one `const` declaration per variable.

     > Why?
-It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+It's easier to add new variable declarations this way.

   eslint rules: [`one-var`](http://eslint.org/docs/rules/one-var.html).